 Yukito Ayatsuji (1960–) is a popular mystery writer whose works are considered orthodox for their tricky and logically airtight solutions.
 He polished his technique as a member of Kyoto University’s Mystery Fiction Study Group, a well-known club that has produced many successful writers—among them Ayatsuji’s wife, Fuyumi Ono, author of the hit series Jūnikokuki (Account of Twelve Countries).
-Ayatsuji published his first mystery, Jukkakukan no satsujin (Murder in the Decagon), while still in college.
+Ayatsuji published his first mystery, Jukkakukan no satsujin (The Decagon House Murders, tr.
+2015), while still in college.
 It became a bestseller, sparking a revival of the conventional whodunit.
 To date he has written nine volumes in this acclaimed series on serial murders that take place in mysterious buildings.

 The whodunit short-story collection Dondonbashi, ochita (Dondon Bridge Is Falling Down), named after the familiar nursery rhyme and subtitled Dokusha e no chosen (A Challenge to Readers), forces readers to guess the killer.
 Dondon Bridge crosses a valley by Dondon village, deep in the mountains of Japan.
 The bridge, a simple affair consisting of wooden slats bound together by rope, is 20 meters long and 30 meters above ground.
 The valley walls on either side are vertical cliffs.
 One day the bridge collapses before an annoying child named Yukito can cross to the other side.
 His big brother Daisuke finds him clinging to the rope, screaming for dear life, and runs to the village for help.
 But Yukito is pushed off the bridge and falls to his death, crying, “I was murdered!”
 The story is divided in two parts.
 Part one, “The Mystery,” presents all aspects of the case, including a bird’s-eye view of the crime scene, while part two, “The Solution,” reveals the surprising truth: the killer was a monkey.
 The stories in this collection are humorous with a touch of pathos.